Russell-Lainez/shares-permissions/README.md

-3. As a user logging into a client computer, I accessed each of the folders and verified I had the appropriate access.
+3. As a user logged into a client computer, I accessed each of the folders and verified I had the appropriate access.

 ![image](https://github.com/user-attachments/assets/36e2b1e9-852c-4999-a906-095ade766e94)
 ![image](https://github.com/user-attachments/assets/4a5b3e74-1614-42c9-a2b9-a973ee1e762f)